influxdata/influxdb-client-js/influxdb-client-apis.deletebucketsidmembersidrequest.userid.md

 ## DeleteBucketsIDMembersIDRequest.userID property

-The ID of the member to remove.
+The ID of the user to remove.

 <b>Signature:</b>